There are a number of elements that work in the favour of Internet scammers.

 The problem with money transfer services is that the funds are completely irrevocable and irretrievable, once they are handed over to be sent.
 There is no way of obtaining a refund and essentially, once the suckers hand over the money to a money transfer service, they might as well have handed it directly to the scammers.
 Virtually all transactions at Western Union and MoneyGram agents in western African nations such as Nigeria, Ghana, Benin, Cote D'Ivoire, Senegal and Burkina Faso are made by Internet scammers.

-So what can be done about these funds flowing via money transfer services to scammers?
+So what can be done about these funds flowing via money transfer services and iTunes cards to scammers?
 The solution is very simple.
 People need to boycott all money transfer methods that are irrevocable.
 If people need to send funds, for instance to make on-line purchases, they should do it by direct bank transfer to legitimate bank accounts, or by services such as PayPal that guarantee refunds in cases of fraud.
+As for people buying iTunes cards because they were told that this was required to pay a tax bill or other account, anybody who does this really is a gullible idiot.

 It is a crying shame that money transfer agencies do not act to stop fraudsters from using their services, but at the end of the day, it is really up to people to refuse to transfer funds in any way that is irrevocable.
-If everybody did this, the majority of Internet fraud would dry up.
-However, there is another way that scammers receive their money.
+If everybody did this, the majority of Internet frauds would dry up.
+The good thing is that many stores now have signs warning customers to not purchase iTunes cards for any other purpose than to use them at Apple stores or Apple App Store.

 Fraudsters often send emails advertising "Work At Home" employment.
 Essentially these are thinly disguised money laundering schemes.
 People who apply for these "jobs" are told that they will be collecting money from sales from various people and they would transfer it, less their percentage, to the fraudsters posing as company officials.
 Believe it or not, there are many gullible fools who are stupid enough to use their own bank accounts for this illegal activity until they are reported, caught and prosecuted.
 Of course the scammers always get away scot-free.